Mental Health Courses

 Types of Mental Health Courses

-The Diploma of Youth Work provides students with the skills and knowledge to work effectively with young people in a variety of settings.
+The Diploma of Mental Health is designed to provide students with the skills and knowledge necessary to work effectively with people who have mental health issues.
 The course covers topics such as risk management, communication, counselling, and working with families.
-It also includes a work placement component, which gives students the opportunity to gain real-world experience.

 Learning objectives